Financial Aid

 Registration FAQs

-Yes, you must reapply for financial aid each academic year.
 The 2023-24 financial aid application will cover fall 2023, spring 2024, and summer 2024.
-The 2024-2025 financial aid application will cover fall 2024, spring 2025 and summer 2025.
+The 2024-2025 financial aid application will cover fall 2024, spring 2025, and summer 2025.
 The last day to apply for 2023-24 aid is June 30, 2024.

 There could be several reasons why your California College Promise Grant (CCPG) hasn’t posted:

-• You forgot to add Cypress to your FAFSA or CADAA
+• You forgot to add Cypress to your FAFSA or CADAA.

 • The class(es) you registered for are at Fullerton College – if this is the case, you just need to add Fullerton to your FAFSA or CADAA and resubmit so that they can post the CCPG for you.